Statistical Analysis of Functions on Surfaces, with an application to Medical Imaging: Registration of Functional Data on a two-dimensional manifold

 Exploiting the representation (\ref{eq:VF-rep}) of functions in $\calW_h$ we can rewrite (\ref{eq:discrete-VF}) as a linear system as follows.
 Let $\hat{\vect{u}}$ be a $2K$ vector obtained from the vectorization of the set coefficients $\{\vect{u}_i\}$.
 In the same way let $\hat{\vect{h}}$ be the vectorization of the coefficients of $\hat{h}_h$ in (\ref{eq:discrete-VF}).
 Now, introduce the $2K \times S$ matrix $\Theta_1$ and the $2K \times 2K$ matrix $\Theta_2$, such that

 with $\vect{z}$ the vector of length $S$ such that its $j$th element is $(F(p_j) - M \circ s (p_j))$ and $\vect{v}$ the $2K$ vector obtained from the vectorization of the set coefficients of $v_h$.
-These sparse matrices are defined in the Appendix~\ref{app:VF-FE_matrices}, together with the $2K \times 2K$ mass and stiffness matrices $R_0$ and $R_1$, such that
+These sparse matrices are defined in Section~\ref{app:VF-FE_matrices}, together with the $2K \times 2K$ mass and stiffness matrices $R_0$ and $R_1$, such that

 where $\bm{\varphi}$ is a $2K$ vector obtained from the vectorization of the set coefficients $\varphi_h$.

 Finally, the coefficients $\hat{\vect{u}}, \hat{\vect{h}}$, of $\hat{u}_h, \hat{h}_h$ are given by the solution of the linear system